PwC’s The Impact Assembly is a social venture designed to enable collaboration for social change.

-PwC’s The Impact Assembly (TIA) works with non-profit organisations, philanthropists, communities, and collectives of organisations across sectors to drive systemic change on big challenges and opportunities in our society.
-We do this by providing designing and facilitating collective leadership on social issues, face-to-face events with groups and longer term collaborative efforts with large networks.
+PwC’s The Impact Assembly (TIA) works with not for profits, philanthropists, communities, and collectives of organisations across sectors to drive systemic change on big challenges and opportunities in our society.
+We do this by designing and facilitating collective leadership on social issues, including face-to-face events with groups and longer term collaborative efforts with large networks.

 The Impact Assembly draws on the latest methods in design thinking, systems change, social labs, human-centred design and collective impact.